 The FDA is now calling for doctors and hospitals to make certain that proper training is completed and that all surgeons are appropriately credentialed.
 In the past, doctors have come forward to tell how their hospitals have pressured them to use the machine on patients, even before the doctor is ready for that step.
 Some estimate that it can take between 200 and 750 surgeries to comfortably use the device – which is great if you are patient #751, not so much if you are #199.
 With a price tag of about $2 million, before training and maintenance, one could understand why surgeons may be “encouraged” to use the device as often as possible, but with the reported problems increasing at such an alarming rate, it’s worth taking another look at whether or not the da Vinci Surgical System provides sufficient benefits over the traditional procedures.

 One University of Michigan professor said that “We don’t let inadequately trained people fly airplanes and excuse it by saying that added training is available for pilots who request it.”
 That is the problem, right?
-We are not requring doctors to get meaningful training that reflects the challenges in using this equipment.
-Yes, there are problems with problems with the robot itself and the fact that Intuitive Systems is not discerning in what procedures really make sense for these robots.
+We are not requiring doctors to get meaningful training that reflects the challenges of using this equipment.
+Yes, there are problems with the robot itself and the fact that Intuitive Systems is not discerning in what procedures really make sense for these robots.
 No doubt.
 But a big part of the problem is that doctors just do not have the knowledge and experience to use this technology properly.

-If you believe that you or a loved one has been injured during a robotic surgery, contact our medical malpractice and medical device lawyers toll-free at 1.800.553.8083, or online.
+If you believe that you or a loved one has been injured during robotic surgery, contact our medical malpractice and medical device lawyers toll-free at 1.800.553.8083, or online.

 - Robotic Surgery | Is it safe?